 Telephone Use Policy

 The purpose of this policy is to establish guidelines for the use by employees of the telephones.
 The primary purpose of the telephone system is to communicate with Senate member districts and colleges.
 Employees may use the phones to take and receive personal calls.
 However, the number and length of personal calls should not be excessive or otherwise disturb the workflow of the office.
-Personal long distance phone calls should not be made from the Academic Senate phones unless the employee charges the call to a calling card or receives the expressed approval of the Office Manager or Executive Director.
+Personal long distance phone calls should not be made from the Academic Senate phones unless the employee charges the call to a calling card or receives the express approval of the Office Manager or Executive Director.

 Employees should be cognizant of the work environment in which they are placing or receiving personal phone calls.
 Abusive or otherwise unacceptable language shall not be used in the Senate Office at any time, even during a personal phone call.